mattoi/frambo-backend-study/spring-boot/README.md

 # Frambô Confeitaria Backend Study

-This is the main application for this study project: a Spring Boot web app for a cookie store e-commerce system.
+This is the main application for this study project: a Spring Boot MVC web app for a cookie store e-commerce system.
 It's the follow-up to [this project](https://github.com/mattoi/fcc-spring-boot-tutorial) where I coded along a FreeCodeCamp tutorial.
-This app provides a database integration and endpoints to access it.
+This MVC app provides a database integration and endpoints to access it.
 The database is set to be containerized for easy setup.
 You can perform various CRUD operations to manipulate customer, product and order data.
 I implemented the operations I thought would be useful in a real-life scenario.

-Right now the application works roughly as intended, accepting valid request bodies and rejecting invalid entries (thanks to the database schema), (TODO) but it's not doing a good job on communicating what's wrong with each invalid request.
-The response codes are all over the place and there's no exception handling to communicate that throughout the app, either.
-My next steps after writing the initial documentation are implementing exceptions and response entities.
+This project features a PostgreSQL database and a repository layer using JDBC.
+The controllers provide endpoints for managing customers, products and orders.
+Each request is passed down to the service layer for data validation, checking for errors that the user can correct on their next request.
+If the request is valid, then it's passed to the repository.
+I tried to provide coherent status codes and error messages based on good experiences I've had using previous third-party APIs.

+For learning purposes, I tried to do as much manual work as possible so I understand how things work without relying on too many abstractions.
+This includes using JDBC over JPA or CrudRepository, and manually writing the API docs instead of using SpringDoc.

 ## How To Run This Application

 Requirements:
 - Windows, Linux or Mac OS
+- Java 17
 - Docker Desktop (for the PostgreSQL container)
-- Java 17

 Setup:
 1. Clone the project repository